 The .52 is a decimal number and thus is a smaller number than .6 therefore, 241.52 would be shelved before 241.6.

 Exceptions to the use of the DDC are periodicals, which are shelved alphabetically by title and within each title chronologically, oldest to most current (left to right).

 Note that in the DDC System all areas of knowledge are organized within ten broad classifications using numbers 000 to 999.
-Approximately one third of the entire TMC Library collection is classed under 200's - Religion.
-The following is an outline of these ten broad classifications with the ten sub-classifications for religion as well as TMC major related subclasses.
+Approximately one third of the entire TMU Library collection is classed under 200's - Religion.
+The following is an outline of these ten broad classifications with the ten sub-classifications for religion as well as TMU major related subclasses.
 For more detailed information on the Dewey System go to OCLC's DDC 22 Summaries.

 000 - 099 - Computer Science, Information and General Works

 100 - 199 - Generalities; Philosophy & related disciplines